jingyingwang/jingyingwang.github.io/index.md

 - <details>
   <summary>oct 2020</summary>

+	- utopic pessimism
+	- Historia magistra vitae est - Cicero
+	- Euripides writes about foreigners as weirdly powerful people - is it praise or xenophobia?
+	- zoom theatre dilemma: what do you do when you're not talking? how do you react when your body language is fragmented and incomplete? what happens when we are delayed?
 	- living as metics
 	- "and as for the future, you will learn of it when it comes." - oresteia
 	- collaborative notes for a stem class?